The lawsuit alleges that Defendants and co-conspirators conspired to raise and fix the prices of Capacitors for more than ten years,

 any payment from these Settlements.
 Claims Forms must be substantially complete at the time of submission to be considered timely filed.

 Submission of the Claim Form does not ensure that you will share in the payments.
-If the Settlement Administrator disputes a material fact
+If the Claims Administrator disputes a material fact

 concerning your Claim, you will have the right to present information in a dispute resolution process.